ethanmoffat/EndlessClient/README.md

 #### Core

 The core projects are EndlessClient, EOLib, and EOLib.Graphics.
 They are the only required projects in order for the game to run.

+#### Test

+Any projects with a ".Test" suffix in the name contain unit tests.
+These will be expanded for as much code coverage as possible.

 #### BatchMap